Image

 Oversight of registered firms

-The OSC oversees approximately 1,300 firms and 67,000 individuals in Ontario that trade or advise in securities, commodity futures contracts or options, or act as investment fund managers and monitors market participants for compliance with securities laws.
-Although the OSC registers firms in the categories of mutual fund dealer and investment dealer, these firms and individuals are directly overseen by their self-regulatory organization (SRO), Canadian Investment Regulatory Organization (CIRO) (formerly New Self-Regulatory Organization of Canada (New SRO)).
-The two predecessor SROs, the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA) amalgamated to continue as the New SRO, effective January 1, 2023, which subsequently changed its name to CIRO on June 1, 2023.
+The OSC oversees approximately 1,300 firms and 70,000 individuals in Ontario that trade or advise in securities, commodity futures contracts or options, or act as investment fund managers and monitors market participants for compliance with securities laws.
+Mutual fund dealers, investment dealers and futures commission merchants, and the individuals who act on their behalf, are directly overseen by their self-regulatory organization (SRO), the Canadian Investment Regulatory Organization (CIRO).
+The two predecessor SROs, the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA) amalgamated to continue as the New Self-Regulatory Organization of Canada, effective January 1, 2023, which subsequently changed its name to CIRO on June 1, 2023.